Temporary Denial of New Service Applications

 Does this mean no new or additional connections can be approved?

-Starting on October 1, 2014, no new or additional connections will be approved, except for projects have already paid their new water supply charge, or projects that have historical water credits for which the new proposed project will use the same or less water.
+Starting on October 1, 2014, no new or additional connections have been approved, except for projects have already paid their new water supply charge, or projects that have historical water credits for which the new proposed project will use the same or less water.